encode/django-rest-framework/docs/api-guide/validators.md

 applying this exclusion, because the instance is not available.

-Again, you'll probably want to explicitly remove the validator from the serializer class, and write the code the for the validation constraint explicitly, in a `.validate()` method, or in the view.
+Again, you'll probably want to explicitly remove the validator from the serializer class, and write the code for the validation constraint explicitly, in a `.validate()` method, or in the view.

 ## Debugging complex cases